zriyansh/signoz.io/blog/2023-08-19-parsing-otel-logs.md

 ```

 not every message in this example will have the `"type": "hostname"` key/value pair and will therefore not be parsed by this pattern.

+## More Operators for Logs Management
+See further documentation on logs [receivers and operators](https://signoz.io/docs/userguide/logs/#operators-for-parsing-and-manipulating-logs) in our docs for parsing CSV and JSON formats, syslog native parsing, and math and other functions.

 ## Conclusions